 Reduced grain moisture was observed when straight cut fields were treated with Heat LQ plus glyphosate compared to fields treated with glyphosate alone.

-By providing both contact and systemic activity, Heat LQ offers the benefits of both a harvest aid and a desiccant for faster, more complete dry down of your canola, crop and weeds.
+By providing both contact and systemic activity, Heat LQ offers the benefits of both a harvest aid for faster, more complete dry down of your canola, crop and weeds.
 Take a look at these trial results comparing the effectiveness of a pre-harvest herbicide application prior to straight cutting canola.

 Growers in Canada are starting to recognize that straight cutting helps reduce time-consuming field operations, cuts extra capital expenditures